shlee9605/team4-yolosocket/README.md

 ```

 ### Usage
-Below each will show how I used those embedded library in this project.
+Below shows how I used those embedded libraries in this project.

 #### Thread
 ```Python